 (i) Outside of buildings.

-(B) The clearance between lead-in conductors and any lightning protection conductors shall not be less than 6 feet (1.83 m).
+(B) The clearance between lead-in conductors and any lightning protection conductors must not be less than 6 feet (1.83 m).

 (ii) On poles.
-Where practicable, communication conductors on poles shall be located below the light or power conductors.
-Communications conductors shall not be attached to a crossarm that carries light or power conductors.
+Where practicable, you must locate communication conductors on poles below the light or power conductors.
+You must not attach communications conductors to a crossarm that carries light or power conductors.

 (iii) Inside of buildings.
-Indoor antennas, lead-ins, and other communication conductors attached as open conductors to the inside of buildings shall be located at least 2 inches (50.8 mm) from conductors of any light or power or Class 1 circuits unless a special and equally protective method of conductor separation is employed.
+You must locate indoor antennas, lead-ins, and other communication conductors attached as open conductors to the inside of buildings at least two inches (50.8 mm) from conductors of any light or power or Class 1 circuits unless a special and equally protective method of conductor separation is employed.

 (d) Equipment location.
-Outdoor metal structures supporting antennas, as well as self-supporting antennas such as vertical rods or dipole structures, shall be located as far away from overhead conductors of electric light and power circuits of over 150 volts to ground as necessary to avoid the possibility of the antenna or structure falling into or making accidental contact with such circuits.
+You must locate outdoor metal structures supporting antennas, as well as self-supporting antennas such as vertical rods or dipole structures, as far away from overhead conductors of electric light and power circuits of over 150 volts to ground as necessary to avoid the possibility of the antenna or structure falling into or making accidental contact with such circuits.

 (i) Lead-in conductors.
-If exposed to contact with electric light or power conductors, the metal sheath of aerial cables entering buildings shall be grounded or shall be interrupted close to the entrance to the building by an insulating joint or equivalent device.
-Where protective devices are used, they shall be grounded.
+If exposed to contact with electric light or power conductors, the metal sheath of aerial cables entering buildings must be grounded or must be interrupted close to the entrance to the building by an insulating joint or equivalent device.
+Where protective devices are used, they must be grounded.

 (ii) Antenna structures.
-Masts and metal structures supporting antennas shall be permanently and effectively grounded without splice or connection in the grounding conductor.
+Masts and metal structures supporting antennas must be permanently and effectively grounded without splice or connection in the grounding conductor.

 (iii) Equipment enclosures.
-Transmitters shall be enclosed in a metal frame or grill or separated from the operating space by a barrier, all metallic parts of which are effectively connected to ground.
-All external metal handles and controls accessible to the operating personnel shall be effectively grounded.
-Unpowered equipment and enclosures shall be considered grounded where connected to an attached coaxial cable with an effectively grounded metallic shield.
+Transmitters must be enclosed in a metal frame or grill or separated from the operating space by a barrier, all metallic parts of which are effectively connected to ground.
+All external metal handles and controls accessible to the operating personnel must be effectively grounded.
+Unpowered equipment and enclosures must be considered grounded where connected to an attached coaxial cable with an effectively grounded metallic shield.

 RCW.
 WSR 93-19-142 (Order 93-04), § 296-155-459, filed 9/22/93, effective 11/1/93; WSR 88-11-021 (Order 88-04), § 296-155-459, filed 5/11/88.]